 Your site's navigation includes the main navigation menu, on-site search, filters, product category pages, and what you include in your footer.
 The purpose of navigation is to help shoppers find what they want quickly and easily, so your navigation flow should be as narrow as possible, keeping the number of paths a user has to take to a minimum.
 Bonus: Well-designed navigation will not only help shoppers find what they want, but it will also help with SEO because search engines are better able to crawl your site.

 Great User Experience

 User experience (UX) includes everything we've already mentioned, but it goes a bit deeper than that.
-UI/UX experts rely on design thinking which is an iterative process used to understand the actions visitors take on an app or website.
+User experience agencies and their experts rely on design thinking which is an iterative process used to understand the actions visitors take on an app or website.
 Springboard shared six digital design thinking best practices that UI/UX designers use to create the best eCommerce sites:

 - Make an emotional appeal

 - Create a smooth user journey that keeps visitors engaged

 - Use gamification to reward visitors and increase engagement

 - Give users navigation cues to help them navigate your site

 - Offer feedback to let visitors know what's happening (like a confirmation page or email after they've taken a certain action)